uc-cdis/gen3-user-doc/docs/user-guide/data-access.md

 vim config
 ```

 In this file you can specify various hosts for access via ssh.
-Your host for the BPA head node should look something like this:
+Your host for the head login node should look something like this:

 ```
-Host BPA
+Host login-node
-    Hostname 34.197.164.18
+    Hostname <ip.address.of.login.node>
-    User YOUR_USERNAME
+    User <YOUR_USERNAME>
-    IdentityFile /path/to/YOUR_CREDFILE
+    IdentityFile </path/to/YOUR_CREDFILE>
     ForwardAgent yes
 ```